 TRIAL International works to ensure that perpetrators of international crimes are brought to justice.
 In that Libyan case, a Swiss company has been implicated.
-After more than a year of investigation and many more months of legal research, we filed a criminal complaint for complicity in pillaging.
-Because investigating and preparing a criminal complaint demands time and hard work, we need you to be in this fight for the long haul.
+After more than a year of investigation and many more months of legal research, we filed a criminal denunciation for complicity in pillaging.
+The ball is now in the prosecutor’s court to determine whether to proceed.
+Because the investigative work that goes into preparing for this type of proceedings takes time and hard work, we need you to be in this fight for the long haul.
 Your support is crucial.

 What relationship between pillage and international companies based thousands of kilometers away?

 Although it may be at the end of the chain, if a company knowingly purchases raw materials that were stolen from a country at war, it can be found guilty of complicity in pillaging.
 After all, without a buyer, pillaging would not be profitable and would have no reason to exist!